 - Repeat the same posture on the left side.

 The word Trikonasana is derived from the Sanskrit word Trikona, which means triangle.
 The body resembles the shape of a triangle while performing the asana.
-Trikonasana helps to tone the muscles of the back, shoulders, thighs, and arms.
+Trikonasana helps tone the back, shoulders, thighs, and arms muscles.
 The asana also helps to improve digestion and thus contributes to healthy weight loss.

 - Come down on all fours with both knees and both palms touching the ground.
 Keep some distance between your knees.